connxio/docs/agreements/privacy-notice.md

 For any questions you may have regarding our processing of your Personal Data, please contact us by e-mail: privacy@communicate.no switchboard: +47 90 21 18 00.

-When you or your company use ConnXio Integration Service, we appreciate that you are trusting us with your personal information.
+When you or your company use Connxio Integration Service, we appreciate that you are trusting us with your personal information.
 We take your and your customers privacy very seriously.
 In this privacy notice, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
 If there are any terms in this privacy notice that you do not agree with, please discontinue use of our Services immediately.

-This privacy notice applies to all information collected through our ConnXio Integration Service (which, as described above, includes our ), as well as, any related services, sales, marketing or events.
+This privacy notice applies to all information collected through our Connxio Integration Service (which, as described above, includes our ), as well as, any related services, sales, marketing or events.